-When Is Teacher Appreciation Week in 2020?
+What Is Teacher Appreciation Week?

-The week-long celebration is the culmination of a 40-year push to establish a National Teacher Day.
+Teacher Appreciation Week is time set aside in May for honoring educators.
+The week-long celebration is the culmination of a 40-year push to establish a national teacher appreciation day.
 According to the National Education Association (NEA), a Wisconsin teacher named Ryan Krug began writing to political leaders around 1944 about the need for a national day to recognize teachers for their hard work and dedication to students.
 Arkansas teacher Mattie Whyte Woodridge took up the cause.
 She wrote to Eleanor Roosevelt, who in 1953 convinced Congress to proclaim a National Teachers Day.

 “I have always felt that we did not give an honorable enough place in our communities to the teachers,” Roosevelt wrote in her newspaper column, “My Day,” after Congress designated the first Tuesday of March as National Teachers Day.
 “Next to parents they are the most important people in our communities.”